 - 1. Students who experience non-progression in the nursing program and who desire reinstatement in the program must apply for reinstatement to the program. - 2.
-A student must request reinstatement within one year from the term of non-progression to be eligible for reinstatement. - 3.
-Students dismissed from the program for disciplinary reasons and/or unsafe client care in the clinical area will not be allowed reinstatement to the nursing program.
-Reinstatement to the program will be allowed one time only. - 4.
-Reinstatement to the nursing program is based on space availability and is not guaranteed. - 5.
+A student may be reinstated to the nursing program only one time.
+(After the first D, F, or W a student can be reinstated.
+After the second D, F, or W, in a separate semester, a student is dismissed from the program.) - 3.
+A student must have a 2.0 cumulative GPA at the current institution for reinstatement. - 3.
+A student must request reinstatement within one year from the term of non-progression to be eligible for reinstatement. - 4.
+Students dismissed from the program for disciplinary reasons and/or unsafe client care in the clinical area will not be allowed reinstatement to the nursing program. - 5.
 Selection for reinstatement is based on GPA in nursing program required courses. - 6.
-Students must adhere to nursing curriculum and program policies and procedures in effect at the time of reinstatement. - 7.
+Students must adhere to nursing curriculum and program policies and procedures in effect at the time of reinstatement.
+All nursing program admission standards must be met. - 7.
 Reinstatement can be denied due to, but not limited to, any of the following circumstances: - a.
-Space unavailability. - Refusal by clinical agencies to accept the student for clinical experiences. - c.
+Space unavailability. - b.
+Refusal by clinical agencies to accept the student for clinical experiences. - c.
 Twelve months have elapsed since the student enrollment in a nursing course. - d.
 Unacceptable results on drug and/or background screens. - 8.
-Any student dismissed from the program for disciplinary reasons or unsafe client care will not be allowed reinstatement.
+If a student has a documented extenuating circumstance that should be considered related to withdrawal or failure, then the student may request a hearing before the Admission Committee or other appropriate college committee for a decision on repeating a course or readmission to the program.